Contributors A-C

 Françoise Boucek –School of Politics and International Relation, Queen Mary University of London

-Françoise Boucek is a Teaching Fellow in European Politics in the School of Politics and International Relations at Queen Mary, University of London, a Visiting Professor at the University of Witten Herdecke (Germany) and an Associate of the LSE Public Policy Group.
+Françoise Boucek is a Lecturer in European Politics in the School of Politics and International Relations at Queen Mary, University of London, a Visiting Professor at the University of Witten Herdecke (Germany) and an Associate of the LSE Public Policy Group.
 A political scientist, she gained her PhD from LSE and researches chiefly on party politics in advanced industrial countries.
 Her most recent book is Factional Politics: How Dominant Parties Implode or Stabilize (Palgrave Macmillan, 2012).
 She is also co-editor (with Matthijs Bogaards) of Dominant Political Parties and Democracy: Concepts, Measures, Cases and Comparisons (London: Routledge, 2010).

 Read articles by Françoise Boucek.